 $56 million from the Bill and Melinda Gates Foundation

-The Gates Foundation seeks programs that emphasize small classes and the use of technology because the foundation’s leaders believe that a small, personalized learning environment is the key to helping every student succeed.
-To qualify for consideration, the proposed and existing programs had to enroll fewer than 400 students, include the use of technology, create learning opportunities such as internships for every student, and hook up each student with an adult mentor.
+The Gates Foundation seeks programs that emphasize small classes and the use of technology, because the foundation’s leaders believe that a small, personalized learning environment is the key to helping every student succeed.
+To qualify for consideration, the proposed and existing programs had to enroll fewer than 400 students, include the use of technology, create learning opportunities such as internships for every student, and connect each student with an adult mentor.

 Several of the grants were directed at programs in Rhode Island and Massachusetts, one of which is being created by the Harvard Graduate School of Education.
 Another Massachusetts organization, the Center for Collaborative Education, was awarded $4.9 million to create the New England Center for Small Schools, which will open as many as 20 new small schools in the next five years.
 It also will provide evaluation and assessment support to help small schools strengthen student achievement and accountability.

 The Gates Foundation continued to direct funds to the state of Washington, too.
 The University of Washington will receive $6.5 million, most of which ($5.8 million) will be used to fund the initial work of the Institute for K-12 Leadership, which was created earlier this year.
 The Institute will spend the next four years working to create model school programs in San Francisco; Compton, Calif., near Los Angeles; Kansas City, Mo.; East St. Louis, Ill.; Detroit; Cincinnati; Cleveland; and Boston.
 The remainder of the University of Washington funds will establish the Small Schools Program at the university’s Center on Reinventing Public Education.